Why Be Baptised?

 Is God Calling You to Be Baptised?

-If you believe that God is calling you to be baptised or if you have any questions I would be pleased to speak with you.
-For more information or to arrange your baptism please contact Reverend, Joanne Moss.
+If you believe that God is calling you to be baptised, you are not affiliated with a local Bible-Centered congregation, or if you have any questions please contact me.